A friend is a friend

 Our last chance

-In fact, this may be the United Kingdom and the United States last chance to elect a leader who can change the course of domestic and foreign policy.
-To my view it all looks hardly likely, hence the only vote in Scotland is for the only Scottish party, the SNP.
-In Scotland, thanks to the SNP, and its sympathetic administration responds with constructive measures.
+In Scotland the SNP responds with constructive measures.
 We have largely avoided the attacks on organised labour and the poor, but each day brings greater difficulties to sustain protection as Westminster twists the economic ties.
-And Tory or Labour led council are determined to undermine our elected government and restore pretenders to the throne.
+And Tory or Labour led councils are determined to undermine our elected government and restore pretenders to the throne.

 We can see it in the rich and powerful such as Murdoch and Rowling going out of their way to influence democratic rights negatively.
 We can see it in Greece, in France, and in the right-wing administration of Spain.
 We believe Europe is ripe for the emergence of a proto-fascist regime.
 No wonder so many want out of the European Union.
 The tragedy is, we have it in Britain already.

 However, if you lived in England you will see entire areas that are given over to Indian and Pakistani families and shops.
 Try and imagine a China Town or a Korea Town in every town.
 These areas are a result of England’s imperialism when countries they invaded were given British passports so people ‘felt proud to be British’.
-But like all colonialists the British were unwilling to improve the nations materially that they governed.
 Many of the inhabitants looking for a better life immigrated to Britain because they were told it is ‘the greatest nation on earth.’
 Once here they saw themselves as ‘British.’

-Ethnic groups make the best of it, in the same way as Mexicans assume the menial jobs in California, the ones Americans think beneath them, or too arduous to take on.
+There are places I’ve visited the poorest, run down areas.
+They were districts with poor housing conditions before ethnic groups settle there.
+They make the best of it, in the same way as Mexicans assume the menial jobs in California, the ones Americans think beneath them, or too arduous to take on.

 A good man laid low